-The Mines Campus State of Emergency plan includes information about the Incident Control Team, the Business Continuity Team, incident priorities and expectations, evacuation guidelines, and local contingency and continuity planning requirements.
-Mines regularly conduct emergency response exercises, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
+The Mines Campus State of Emergency plan includes information about the Emergency Operations Team (made up of the Incident Control Team and the Business Continuity Team), incident priorities and expectations, evacuation guidelines, and local contingency and continuity planning requirements.
+Mines regularly conducts emergency response exercises, such as tabletop exercises, field exercises and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.

-Mines Police officers and supervisors have received training in the National Incident Management System (NIMS) and how to respond to critical incidents.
-When a serious incident causes an immediate threat to the campus, the first responders to the scene are usually the Mines Police, Golden Police Department, and the Golden Fire Department who will work together to manage the incident.
-Depending on the nature of the incident, other county, local, or federal agencies could also be involved in responding to the incident.
+Mines Police Officers and supervisors have received training in the National Incident Management System (NIMS) and how to respond to critical incidents.
+When a serious incident causes an immediate threat to the campus, the first responders to the scene are usually the Mines Police Department, Golden Police Department and the Golden Fire Department, who will work together to manage the incident.
+Depending on the nature of the incident, other county, local or federal agencies could also be involved in responding to the incident.

-The President (or his/her designee) is tasked with declaring a campus state of emergency, activating the emergency incident management team and authorizing the dissemination of emergency notifications.
+The President (or his/her designee) is tasked with declaring a campus state of emergency, activating the emergency operations team and authorizing the dissemination of emergency notifications.
 If there is no time to contact the president, the Chief of Police (or his/her designee) or the EHS Director may declare the state of emergency immediately and commence emergency notifications.